dev-ahmadbilal/highdash/CONTRIBUTING.md

 ### 5. License
 By contributing to this project, you agree that your contributions will be licensed under the [MIT License](LICENSE).

-Thank you for helping us make neodash better!
+Thank you for helping us make highdash better!